NathanKr/typescript-json-validator-playground/README.md

 <h2>Motivation</h2>
-Create a validator function from the typescript interface. here typescript-json-validator is used
+Create an validator function from the typescript interface. here typescript-json-validator is used.

 <h2>Installation</h2>